-Being under charged is one of the most common problem of hydrophore.
-In this condition the water level is more than 3/4 part of the volume.
+Being under charge is one of the most common problem of hydrophore.
+In this condition, the water level is more than 3/4 parts of the volume.
 This means air is leaking from either; relief valve, isolation valve, air supply valve, vent valve or the gauge glass itself.
 The situation can be found with no water supply at the accommodation top.

 2 ) Over Charged